Canadian Auto Care Industry Conference

 The Canadian Auto Care Industry Conference (CAIC) brings together the AIA Canada National Conference and CCIF Toronto for two-days of networking and learning about hot industry topics, trends, challenges, and the state of Canada’s auto care sector.

-Join us on March 19 and 20, 2025 at the Delta Hotels by Marriott Toronto Airport & Conference Centre to connect with industry leaders and explore the future of auto care.
+Join us on to connect with industry leaders and explore the future of auto care.

 Schedule